ibm-security-verify/verify-sdk-ios/README.md

 # IBM Security Verify SDK for iOS

-This repository is for active development of the IBM Security Verify SDK for iOS.
+This repository is for active development of the IBM Security Verify SDK ("Software Development Kit") for iOS.

 ## Getting started